mustfaunlu/ShoopApp/README.md

 - [OkHttp](https://square.github.io/okhttp/) An HTTP client that efficiently make network requests
 - [Glide](https://github.com/bumptech/glide) An image loading and caching library for Android focused on smooth scrolling
 - [Moshi](https://github.com/square/moshi) Moshi is a modern JSON library for Android, Java and Kotlin.
 It makes it easy to parse JSON into Java and Kotlin classes.
+- [Room](https://developer.android.com/training/data-storage/room) The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.

 ## Architecture
 This app uses [***MVVM (Model View View-Model)***](https://developer.android.com/jetpack/docs/guide#recommended-app-arch) architecture